Third International Joint Conference on Electronic Voting

 - Review developments in the area of applied electronic voting;

-- Report on experiences with electronic voting or the preparation thereof (including project progress reports, case law, court decisions, legislative steps, public and political debates, election outcomes, etc.);
+- Report on experiences with electronic voting or the preparation thereof (including repots on development and implementation, case law, court decisions, legislative steps, public and political debates, election outcomes, etc.);

-Experience reports need not contain original research, but must be an accurate, complete and, where applicable, evidence-based account of the deployment.
-Submissions will be judged on quality of the system or of the analysis, and the applicability of the results to other democracies.
+Submissions will be judged on quality of review and level of analysis, and the applicability of the results to other democracies.

 The colloquium continues the tradition of PhD workshops on e-voting.
 Since 2006 the PhD seminars have focused on various aspects of e-voting including technical aspects, legal challenges, identity management, verifiability of the vote, etc. The workshops took place in various locations in Austria, Catalonia, Denmark, Estonia, Germany, Luxembourg, and Switzerland.